Yochi Eisner, Owner

 What will happen the day after Facebook dies?
 An online marketing apocalypse?
 The end of the small-business marketing as we know it?
 It’s going to happen one day - Facebook will die and when that happens the only question that will interest you as a small business owner is: How will you market your small business in a POST-Facebook era?
 Or as I would ask: "Is your marketing plan Facebook-proof?"

-If your business is B2B-heavy then you should be marketing on LinkedIn and your occasional Facebook posts help keep your friends up-to-date on your business, nothing more.
+If your business is B2B-centric then you should be marketing on LinkedIn and your occasional Facebook posts help keep your friends up-to-date on your business, nothing more.

 Is your small business Facebook-proof?